Mumps is a viral illness which can be serious. Immunisation is the only way to prevent it.

 If your child has mumps, you will need to keep them away from other people (in isolation).
 That means staying away from:

 - public places like cinemas and shopping malls

 You should only see people who are immune to mumps when you are in isolation.

 Your child will need to stay in isolation until they are no longer infectious.
 The infectious period usually ends 5 days after the glands on the side of your child's face begin to swell.
 Your public health service should give you advice about this.
 They should also give you advice about what steps to take for people who have been in contact with your child and might get mumps.

 Because mumps is a viral illness, there is no specific treatment.

 Antibiotics are not helpful for mumps and your doctor won't give them to your child unless your child also develops a bacterial infection.

-- keep your child at home and resting until they are well and your public health service tells you that they can return to school or daycare
+Keep your child at home and resting until they are well and your public health service advises that they can return to school or daycare.

 Can I do anything to prevent my child catching mumps?